MCamp859/hello-world/its-README.md

 the capabilities of Intel® Edge Video Infrastructure Reference Architecture.
 After you complete the installation, you will have the following components:

-*  Query Web provides a user interface from which the user can input an image of a vehicle and obtain the historical record of the vehicle.
+*  Query Web, which provides a user interface from which the user can input an image of a vehicle and obtain the historical record of the vehicle.
 *  Query REST, which receives API requests from Query Web, then queries Search Image by Image service and Storage REST service to obtain and reconstruct the data.
-*  Search Image by Image service receives requests from Query REST and sends requests to Feature Matching services to obtain related features.
+*  Search Image by Image service, which receives requests from Query REST and sends requests to Feature Matching services to obtain related features.

 ### Architecture